| Ko

 Web Authentication with Cookies, Sessions, and JWT

-Web Authentication is a core mechanism designed to solve the user identification problem arising from the stateless nature of the HTTP protocol.
-Since Lou Montulli of Netscape Communications invented cookies in 1994, authentication has evolved from session-based to token-based approaches.
-Modern web applications widely use hybrid methods combining JWT and Refresh Tokens to satisfy both security and scalability requirements.
-Understanding Authentication and Authorization The Difference Between Authentication and Authorization Authentication is the process of confirming “who you are” by verifying a user’s identity, while Authorization is the process of determining “what you can do” by granting access permissions to specific resources for authenticated users.
-Authentication must be performed before authorization is possible, and these two concepts should be clearly distinguished. ...
+Web authentication solves a basic problem created by HTTP’s stateless nature: how a server can recognize the same user across multiple requests.
+Since Lou Montulli of Netscape Communications invented cookies in 1994, authentication has evolved from session-based approaches to token-based ones.
+Modern web applications widely use hybrid methods that combine JWT and Refresh Tokens to meet both security and scalability requirements.
+Understanding Authentication and Authorization The Difference Between Authentication and Authorization ...

 Baekjoon 27440 Make it One 3 Solution